Positive male role models theme supports demand for ‘soft skills’

 The advantage to businesses here is that the greater the psychological safety, the more collaborative the team.
 And diverse teams that benefit from a range of voices demonstrate higher collective intelligence.

-A 2010 paper co-authored by Anita Woolley and Thomas Malone, experts in organisational behaviour, found that a group’s collective intelligence is higher in teams who understand each other.
-They explained that this greater level of understanding was linked to:
+A 2010 paper co-authored by Anita Woolley and Thomas Malone, experts in organisational behaviour, found that a group’s collective intelligence is higher in teams whose members understand each other.
+They explained that a greater level of understanding was linked to:

 In other words, the higher the number of team-members who act with emotional intelligence – listening and supporting others – the stronger the group’s collective intelligence.

-As we’ve seen, gender equality is a business issue that must be supported by everyone across the workforce.
+As we’ve seen, gender equality is a business issue that relies on support from everyone across the workforce.
 Other ways that men can demonstrate positive behaviours at work include:

 Beyond workplace issues, International Men’s Day celebrates the positive value men bring to their families and communities.
 However, their positive impact can be limited both at work and at home by poor mental health – traditionally a classic weak spot for men: